ExplorViz/code-agent/README.md

 # code-agent

-This project is a tool that analyzes a git repository containg a java project.
+This project is a tool that analyzes a git repository containing a java project.

 ## Usage and Run Modes